Channel access method: Hybrid application examples

-Definition within certain application areas
+Application-specific definitions

+Different channel access constraints and schemes apply to different applications.

 Local and metropolitan area networks

 In local area networks (LANs) and metropolitan area networks (MANs), multiple access methods enable bus networks, ring networks, star networks, wireless networks and half-duplex point-to-point communication, but are not required in full-duplex point-to-point serial lines between network switches and routers.
 The most common multiple access method is CSMA/CD, which is used in Ethernet.
 Although today's Ethernet installations use full-duplex connections directly to switches.
 CSMA/CD is still implemented to achieve compatibility with older repeater hubs.

 Satellite communications

 In satellite communications, multiple access is the capability of a communications satellite to function as a portion of a communications link between more than one pair of ground-based terminals concurrently.
 Three types of multiple access presently used with communications satellites are code-division, frequency-division, and time-division multiple access.

 Cellular networks

 In cellular networks the two most widely adopted technologies are CDMA and TDMA.
 TDMA technology works by identifying natural breaks in speech and utilizing one radio wave to support multiple transmissions in turn.
 In CDMA technology, each individual packet receives a unique code that is broken up over a wide frequency spectrum and is then reassembled on the other end.
 CDMA allows multiple people to speak at the same time over the same frequency, allowing more conversations to be transmitted over the same amount of spectrum; this is one reason why CDMA eventually became the most widely adopted channel access method in the wireless industry.

 The origins of CDMA can be traced back to the 1940s where it was patented by the United States government and used throughout World War II to transmit messages.
 However, following the war the patent expired and the use of CDMA diminished and was widely replaced by TDMA.
 That was until Irwin M. Jacobs an MIT engineer, and fellow employees from the company Linkabit founded the telecommunications company Qualcomm.
 At the time Qualcomm was founded, Jacobs had already been working on addressing telecommunications problems for the military using digital technology to increase the capacity of spectrum.
 Qualcomm knew that CDMA would greatly increase the efficiency and availability of wireless, but the wireless industry having already invested millions of dollars into TDMA was skeptical.
 Jacobs and Qualcomm spent several years improving infrastructure and performing tests and demonstrations of CDMA.
 In 1993, CDMA became accepted as the wireless industry standard.
 By 1995, CDMA was being used commercially in the wireless industry as the foundation of 2G.